I’m too busy. I’m not a morning person. I’m travelling.

 If you’re someone who jumps in with both feet and then falls off the bandwagon a week later, setting a concrete fitness goal you can work towards can help keep you motivated.
 The 30-Day Fitness App allows you to set a 30-day goal, whether it be a full-body tone up, or a specific target like your abs or glutes.
 You will ease into it the first couple of days and then the app will gradually increase your reps per set as you progress through the 30 days.
 Even the most unmotivated among us will find satisfaction in the check mark that appears on the calendar each day you complete your workout.
-With spring now upon us — and warmer weather on the horizon — a 30-day commitment may be just the push you need to get off the couch and back in the gym.
+With bathing suit season in full affect, a 30-day commitment may be just the push you need to get off the lounge chair and back in the gym.

 Excuse #6: I press snooze so many times that I sleep through my workout

 Price: free; $7.49/month for Wakeout Pro